stevehjohn/AoC/AoC.Games/README.md

 "Mirrors": [ { "X": 15, "Y": 15, "Piece": "/" }, { "X": 20, "Y": 15, "Piece": "\\" } ]
 ```

-Lastly, `Pieces` is and array of mirrors in the order the player will be presented with them.
+Lastly, `Pieces` is an array of mirrors in the order the player will be presented with them.
 The same values are allowed as with `Mirrors`.

 ```json
 "Pieces": [ "/", "-", "|", "\\", "/" ]